perkinssibyl076/notes/README.md

 Additionally, in the context of modern software development practices:
 'Code is read much more often than it is written.' – Robert C. Martin ('Uncle Bob').
 This highlights the importance of clarity and readability in code, as other developers (or your future self) will spend more time reading and understanding existing code than writing new ones.
 Therefore, investing in clear, concise, and well-structured code is a key aspect of today's programming wisdom.

+# 2024-01-15
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and up-to-date.
+Always remember to write concise, well-documented code that is easy to understand and maintain.
+Additionally, continuous learning and staying up to date with the latest programming trends and technologies will make you a well rounded and valuable developer.